-This is a Career and Technical Certified education program offered at MRCC.
-This program is offered through the DOCR and Bismarck State College and is ASE Certified.
+This is a Career and Technical Certified education program offered at JRCC.
+This program is offered through the DOCR and ND Department of Career and Technical Education and follows the curriculum of Vehicle Maintenance and Repair.
 Students are educated in Automotive Electrical Systems, Tune Up, Applied Math, Brakes, Suspension, Steering and Drive Train, Air Conditioning, Engine Repair and Engine Performance.
 The successful student is prepared to work in the automotive repair industry.
 This is a paid institutional job.
 If you are interested, you may contact the instructor.